Alfresco/acs-deployment/docs/helm/autoscaling.md

 > `pdfrenderer` & `tika`.

-Scaling replicas down to zero is great when you have workload that is consistent enough with long period of inactivity (e.g. overnigh).
+Scaling replicas down to zero is great when you have workload that is consistent enough with long period of inactivity (e.g. during the night).
 But it can trigger a delay for the first requests when the workload starts again (e.g. the morning after).
 If you want to avoid scaling down you ATS deployments down to zero and always have at least one pod up to deal quickly with "sparse" requests just